Skip to main content

 Day 8 – Etosha National Park: Today you will be treated to an exciting morning guided game drive into the Etosha National Park, to see more of the wide variety of game and bird species that are to be found there.
 There is then time to relax by the refreshing swimming pool before you head out again for an afternoon game drive into Etosha before exiting the park before sunset.

-Alternatively, you can opt to spend the whole day out in the park and either take lunch by one of the other rest camps in the area, or have a picnic while watching game at a particularly productive waterhole in the area.
+Alternatively, you can opt to spend the whole day out in the park and either have lunch by one of the other rest camps in the area, or have a picnic while watching game at a particularly productive waterhole in the area.
 Once you are back, the rest of the evening can be spent game viewing at the camp’s floodlit waterhole while enjoying dinner, and afterwards.

 Etosha National Park covers over 85,000 square miles, much of which is made up of saline depressions or ‘pans’.
 The largest of these pans, the Etosha Pan, can be classified as a saline desert in its own right.
 The Etosha Pan lies in the Owambo Basin, on the northwestern edge of the Namibian Kalahari Desert.
 Until three million years ago it formed part of huge, shallow lake that was reduced to a complex of salt pans when the major river that fed it, the Kunene, changed course and began to flow to the Atlantic instead.
 If the lake existed today, it would be the third largest in the world.
 Etosha is the largest of the pans.
 It is nowadays filled with water only when sufficient rain falls to the north in Angola, inducing floods to flow southward along the Cuvelai drainage system.
 The Park consists of grassland, woodland and savanna.
 Game-viewing centers around the numerous springs and waterholes where several different species can often be seen at one time.
 The Park boasts some 114 mammal and over 340 bird species.
 Wildlife that one might see includes elephant, lion, giraffe, blue wildebeest, eland, kudu, gemsbok (oryx), zebra, rhino, cheetah, leopard, hyena, honey badger and warthog, as well as the endemic black faced impala.
 Meals and overnight at Ongava Tented Camp.